-Lat 3° 39' 43S Long 152° 27' 12E Namatanai is located on the northern coast in the roughly the middle of New Ireland.
+Lat 3° 39' 43S Long 152° 27' 12E Namatanai is located on the northern coast in the roughly the center of New Ireland.
 Also known as Namatani, Namatania, Namatano, Namatami and Namatenei.
 Borders Fangalawa Bay.
 Located to the northwest 35 miles away is Kavieng.
+Between 1884 until September 1914 part of Deutsch Neu Guinea (German New Guinea).
 Prewar and during the Pacific War located in the Territory of New Guinea.
 Today Namatanai is the district capital of Namatanai District.
 Today, located in Namatanai Rural LLG, Namatanai District, New Ireland Province in Papua New Guinea (PNG).

 American missions against Namatanai

 Namatanai was occupied by the Japanese until the end of the Pacific War.

 On September 19, 1945 in the morning HMAS Swan (U74) anchors in Fangalawa Bay at Namatanai.
 A Japanese delegation led by Imperial Japanese Army (IJA) General Ito commander Japanese forces on New Ireland was embarked to surrender to Australian Army Major General Kenneth W. Eather, commander 11th Division.